 Determine Your Contacts

-You will have a greater chance of networking your way to a new job by creating new contacts too.
-Join some new business networking sites, visit a monthly meeting of an industry associations, attend a conference armed with your business card, chat with new recruiters.
+You will have a greater chance of networking your way to a new job by creating new contacts and expanding your network too.
+Join some new business networking sites, visit a monthly meeting of an industry association, attend a conference armed with your business card, chat with new recruiters.
+Join your college alumni group and industry or profession-specific groups on LinkedIn and become active, sharing content and answering questions.
 Being visible is one of the networking skills that can help you see new opportunities.

 Know When to Fold ‘em